 The education system of the Philippines is modeled largely after the US American education system, reflecting the influence the US has had on this country.
 In total, there is twelve years of compulsory schooling in the Philippines: primary school from first to sixth grade, secondary school from seventh to tenth grade, and higher secondary in grades eleven and twelve.

 Higher education institutions are usually private or run by the church.
-As schooling is compulsory in the Philippines, the literacy rate is high throughout the population.
-Unfortunately, many children also quit school after 6th grade.
-In fact, the duration of formal schooling in the Philippines is the shortest in the world.
+As schooling is compulsory in the Philippines, the literacy rate is quite high throughout the population.
+Unfortunately, many children quit school after sixth grade.

-State schools are often characterized by big classes, a severe lack of teaching material and poorly paid teachers.
-There are high regional differences when it comes to the number of children who finish school.
-While almost 100% of students graduate in Manila, it’s only about 30% in Mindanao or Eastern Vasayas.
-The test scores of Filipino children are below international standards.
+State schools are often characterized by big classes, a severe lack of teaching material, and poorly paid teachers.
+There are many regional differences when it comes to the number of children who finish school.
+Whereas most students in Manila graduate, less than half do so in Mindanao or Eastern Vasayas.
+The test scores of Filipino children are below international standards as well.

-With its funding, the government has mostly focused on the primary education sector and has failed to fund the entire education system properly.
-To improve the situation, the government has now promised significant changes.
-They plan to build more schools, provide better teaching equipment and offer scholarships to poorer families.
+With its funding, the government has mostly focused on the primary education sector and has failed to fund all of the education system properly.
+To improve the situation, the government has now promised significant changes, however.
+The plan is to build more schools, provide better teaching equipment, and offer scholarships to poorer families.

 There are plenty of state-run universities and higher education institutions in the Philippines.
 Much like public schools, however, they suffer from low budgeting and cannot compete with private institutions.
-These are financed through high tuition fees.
-Many families, including those who belong to the middle class, struggle to send their children to a decent university or college.
+These are financed through tuition fees starting as low as 1,000 PHP per semester.
+Nevertheless, many families, including some who belong to the middle class, struggle to send their children to a decent university or college.

-There are quite a few international schools, many of them former missionary or Christian schools, which cater to the expat community.
+There are quite a few international schools as well, many of them former missionary or Christian schools, which cater to the expat community.
 However, most of them are located in bigger cities: